ckiscxrsed/Mortal-Kombat-Armageddon-HD-Textures/README.md

  #### Previews: https://drive.google.com/drive/folders/1yolNQoTExndxVt3uKMQGqckrqLLkk000?usp=sharing

-### Known Bugs: On Profile Screen Image Freezes, Press Start and then 'X' [PS2 PROMPTS], You should then see the MidWay Logo
+### Known Bugs: If on Start, at the Profile Screen, the Image Freezes: Press Start and then 'X' [PS2 PROMPTS], You should then see the MidWay Logo and be able to continue
 ###  - You should still hear the menu when pressing these prompts